The Changdeokgung Palace Complex is one of the five “grand palaces” in Seoul. It was originally constructed more than 600 years ago.

 More background information

-Changdeok Palace, or the “Palace of Illustrious Virtue,” is nestled in a compound of some 480,000 square meters that sprawls around the foot of Mt.
-Eungbong, sitting in front of Bohyeon Peak with Mt.
-Bukhan in the distant background.
-Its numerous halls and pavilions were laid out rather freely to harmonize with the natural contours of the surrounding hilly terrain.
-The site plan markedly differed from the traditional Chinese-oriented style of palatial construction, which, as exemplified by Gyeongbok Palace, typically had a symmetrical arrangement of major halls and gates along the north-south axis on flat ground.
+Changdeok Palace, or the “Palace of Illustrious Virtue,” is a compound of some 480,000 square meters around the foot of Mt.
+Eungbong.
+Numerous halls and pavilions lies in harmony with the natural contours of the surrounding hilly terrain.
+The site plan differs from the traditional Chinese-oriented style.
+The Gyeongbok Palace is an example of this.
+It typically had a symmetrical arrangement of major halls and gates along the north-south axis on flat ground.
 The mountain palace lacked a man-made axis regulating its spatial layout.
-Instead, it followed native Korean values emphasizing harmony with nature, resulting in an intriguingly flexible ground plan.
+Instead, it followed native Korean values emphasising harmony with nature.

-The rear garden of Changdeok Palace epitomizes traditional Korean landscape architecture characterized by the aesthetics of nature.
-The natural contours of hills and valleys, waterfalls and woods are conserved in their pristine condition by minimizing man-made elements.
-The rear garden occupies some 300,000 square meters, or 60 percent of the total palace grounds.”
+The rear garden of Changdeok Palace epitomises traditional Korean landscape architecture.
+The natural contours of hills and valleys, waterfalls and woods are conserved in their pristine condition by minimising man-made elements.
+The rear garden occupies some 300,000 square meters, or 60 percent of the total palace grounds.

 I visited this palace complex in 2019.
 At the entrance I paid for the extra ticket to the rear “Secret” garden.
 The palace complex is huge.
-One is allowed to walk freely through the gates, across the courtyards and to have looks inside the former office buildings and royal residences.
+Walk freely through the gates, across the courtyards and to have looks inside the former office buildings and royal residences.

-Admission to the Secret garden is restricted to guided tours.
+The Secret garden is only available on guided tours.
 There are several tours in English each day.
 Just make sure to be at the garden entrance at the right time.
 Be ready for a splendid walk in a hilly and forested area.
 It is beautiful.